PhilRSmith/ps0920/README.md

 Initial Completion date: 9/5/2020

+Note: My goal was to have this as completely self contained as possible for easy reading and review.
+There are no outside dependencies, everything should be runnable just using the java sdk and the jar file with the instructions.

 ### Instructions to run
 - Have the text files, "inventory.txt" and "toolTypeCharges.txt" in the same directory as MiniRental.jar .
 - the text files serve as the data used in the program refer to section "Text file format" for more info if you want to change the contents.